THESHARK9001/uwuFuck/README.md

 # uwuFuck
-Brainfuck, but it uses uwu related letters
+Brainfuck, but it uses uwu related words

 # Building